Dessert trends statistics

 Plated Desserts

 In fine-dining environments, simple desserts are a relic of the past.
 Elevated-plated desserts with subtle flavor profiles and many complex, textural elements are cropping up on menus across the country.
-Innovative pastry chefs continue to push the envelope with crunchy, crispy, soft, creamy, and cold confections.
+Innovative pastry chefs continue to push the envelope with crunchy, crispy, soft, creamy, gooey, and cold confections.

 Premium Desserts